-(1) Gear oil
+1 Gear oil

-- Use SAE No. 80 (API classification GL-4) gear oil.
-The amount of drive unit lubricating oil specified for each of these four models is as follows.
-Approx. 300 cc (5/8 US pt, 1/2 Imp pt) - Be sure to replace the gear oil after completing the initial 10 hours of running-in operation.
+1) Use SAE No. 80 (API classification GL-4) gear oil.
+The amount of lubricant in the drive unit is specified for each model as follows:

+NS25 Approx. 270 cc

+NS30 (5/8 US pt, 1/2 Imp pt)

+NS40 Approx, 470 cc

+(1 US pt, 7/8 Imp pt)

+Be sure to replace the gear oil after completing the initial 10 hours of running-in operation.

 After this, check and replenish the gear oil every 50 hours of operation.

-- ▲ When replenishing or replacing gear oil, be sure to remove the high tension cord from the spark plugs in advance to eliminate the possiblity of accidents. - ▲ When replenishing gear oil, check the oil in the drive unit for contamination or deterioration (cloudiness).
-If the oil is cloudy, contact the nearest dealer for inspection and servicing. - When replenishing or replacing oil, pour oil into the gear housing until it comes out of the oil level check plug hole.
+- ▲ When replenishing or replacing gear oil, be sure to remove the high tension cord from the spark plugs in advance to eliminate the possibility of accidents. - When replenishing gear oil, check the oil in the drive unit for contamination or deterioration (cloudiness).
+If the oil is cloudy, contact the nearest dealer for inspection and servicing.

-3) To replenish gear oil, remove the oil drain plug from the bottom of the gear case.
+- ▲ When replenishing or replacing oil, pour oil into the gear housing until it comes out of the oil level check plug hole. - 3) To replenish gear oil, remove the oil drain plug from the bottom of the gear case.
 Connect the nozzle of the oiler to the plug hole.
 Next, remove the level check plug from the upper part of the gear case.
 Pour new gear oil into the gear case.
 Stop when oil flows out of the oil level check hole.
 Insert the level check plug into the level check plug hole and tighten.
 Remove the nozzle of the oiler.
 At the same time, install the drain plug.
 Ensure that the upper and lower plugs are tightened securely.